josephspurrier/gowebapp/README.md

 #### I recommend you use Blue Jay which is the latest version of this project: [https://github.com/blue-jay/blueprint](https://github.com/blue-jay/blueprint).

-2021-02-17: There is also a branch using Go modules available here: https://github.com/josephspurrier/gowebapp/tree/modules.

 This project demonstrates how to structure and build a website using the Go language without a framework.
 There is a blog article you can read at [http://www.josephspurrier.com/go-web-app-example/](http://www.josephspurrier.com/go-web-app-example/).
 There is a full application I built with an earlier version of the project at [https://github.com/verifiedninja/webapp](https://github.com/verifiedninja/webapp).
 There is an API version of this project at [https://github.com/josephspurrier/gowebapi](https://github.com/josephspurrier/gowebapi).

 To download, run the following command: